Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 Testing problems I encountered:
 * Everytime I tested the responsiveness on all devices, I discovered something was off in the font-size or padding, so it took me a while to understand this.
-During the testing phase I adjusted the padding in the light section and adjusted the font sizes on the Home page and make them responsive.
+During the testing phase I adjusted the font sizes on the Home page and made them responsive.
+* I discovered that I had difficulty setting the right media query for the iphone 5, .......
 * Downloading my CV gave a "failed- No File" error.
-I discovered I used <a href="/assets/cv/cvmarjolein.pdf" download> instead of <a href="../assets/cv/cvmarjolein.pdf" download>.
-After adjusting the href, it was possible to download my CV.
+I discovered I had to adjust the href link, to make it possible to download my CV.
 * With the W3C HTML validation tool I checked my HTML code on errors.
 My only error in the HTML code was that: "the element button must not appear as a descendant of the a element".
 If I tried to change the code for my CV button, I wasn't able to see the button on my website as I wanted and couldn't download my CV anymore.
-* With the W3C validator for CSS I discovered 40 errors in my CSS code and 684 warnings I didnt understand.
+* With the W3C validator for CSS I discovered 33 bootsrap errors in my CSS code and 684 warnings I didnt understand.
 With the help of my mentor I understood the problem and discovered that....

 **Deployment**

-This project was developed using the Github pages.
+This project was developed using GitHub.

-I followed the next steps to deploy my page on the Github pages:
+I followed the next steps to deploy my page on the GitHub pages:

 * Log into GitHub.
 * Select Sweetzia/Personal-Portfolio-Website in the repository list.